MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - The workload does not support running in containers.
   - Lack of support for 3rd-party workloads.

-- The use of IaaS Virtual Machines significantly increases operational costs compared to PaaS services, through manament responsibility of the virtual machine and the operating system.
+- The use of IaaS Virtual Machines significantly increases operational costs compared to PaaS services, through management responsibility of the virtual machine and the operating system.
-  - Managing virtual machines necesitates the frequent roll-out of software packages and updates.
+  - Managing virtual machines necessitates the frequent roll-out of software packages and updates.

-- Virtual Machines can be deployed into Availability Zones to achieve higher levels of reliability.
+- Virtual Machines can be deployed into [Availability zones](/azure/availability-zones/az-overview) to achieve higher levels of reliability.

 - [Availability Sets](/azure/virtual-machines/availability-set-overview) can be used to protect against network, disk and power failures by distributing virtual machines across up to fault domains and update domains.
 - See [Availability options for Azure Virtual Machines](/azure/virtual-machines/windows/manage-availability) for further details.

 - [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) (VMSS) provide functionality to automatically scale the number of virtual machines along with capabilities to monitor instance health and automatically repair [unhealthy instances](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).